andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/07-westin.md

 </figure>

-Again, I won't complain about having the entire beach to ourselves for the best sunset I've seen since I've been in Costa Rica.
+Again, I won't complain about having the entire beach to ourselves for the best sunset I've seen in Costa Rica.
 Hell it might be the best sunset I've ever seen in my life.

 Once our noble star has completely disappeared from view miss Kaiti and I walk